STEREO: A Pipeline for Extracting Experiment Statistics, Conditions, and Topics from Scientific Papers: Experimental Apparatus

-The active wrapper rules for GBCE were learned on a sample of $130$ sentences provided by the statistic extraction from step 1 of the pipeline (see Section \ref{sec:activeWrap}).
-To learn the $R^+$ and $R^-$ rule sets, we applied the active wrapper approach and went through the grammar trees of each sentence while manually checking if the experimental conditions were extracted correctly.
+The rules for GBCE were learned on a sample of $130$ sentences provided by the statistic extraction from step 1 of the pipeline (see Section~\ref{sec:activeWrap}).
+To learn the $R^+$ and $R^-$ rule sets, we applied the wrapper induction approach and went through the grammar trees of each sentence while manually checking if the experiment conditions were extracted correctly.
 If this was not the case, an already existing rule was adapted, a new rule was created, or specific words that often occurred were added to the bag-of-words.

 For evaluation of the GBCE, we randomly sampled $200$ sentences from the set of sentences provided by the statistic extraction in step 1.
 The sentences were evenly sampled to form a set of $100$ sentenced being conform to APA writing style and $100$ sentences that are not non-APA conform.
-We manually checked the output of the grammar-based condition extraction rules if they correctly identified noun phrases as the experimental conditions.
+We manually checked the output of the grammar-based condition extraction rules if they correctly identified noun phrases as the experiment conditions.
 This was done by agreement of two different reviewers.
-If their evaluation of the two reviewers differed, it was discussed and an agreement reached.
+If their evaluation differed, it was discussed and an agreement reached.